RoyVoetman/laravel-repository-pattern/README.md

 #### Inserts

-To create a new record in the database, create the associated repository for the related model, pass the model attributes as an associative array, then call the save method.
+To create a new database record, instantiate the associated repository, pass the model attributes as an associative array, then call the save method.

 ```php
 $book = (new BooksRepository())->save([